-The pelvic floor is a powerful little set of muscles that sits like a hammock between your tailbone and pubic bone.
-Hidden, but very important, it lifts and holds your core, affecting core stability, bladder control and even sex.
+The pelvic floor is a powerful set of muscles that sits like a hammock between the tailbone and pubic bone, supporting and holding all of your central organs in place.
+They play an important role in women’s health, including sexual and emotional wellbeing.
+These hidden but very important set of muscles lifts and holds your core, affecting core stability, bladder control and even sex.

 Strengthen and tone your pelvic floor with the world's smallest and smartest Kegel trainer.